ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - You can use *Azure managed applications* to provide cloud solutions that users can easily deploy and operate.
     - The A*zure Custom Resource Provider* allows you to define custom APIs that you can use to enhance your default Azure experience.

+all the tools that can deploy resources:
+- Azure Portal
+- **Powershell**
+- CLI
+- REST API
+- **SDK**. (a collection of libraries built to make it easy to use Azure services in your language of choice)

 Azure Marketplace: an online store that hosts applications that are certified and optimized to run in Azure.